• Skip to primary navigation

 ⏲️ How Long to Cook

 Bison doesn't take any longer to cook any beef.
-I prefer to cook my steaks by temperature that either I monitor with a thermometer or I cook sous vide.
-But if you have neither at your disposable right now, then 3 to 5 minute per side depending on the thickness of your steak.
+I prefer to cook my steaks by temperature that either I monitor with an instant-read thermometer (my favorite is The Thermapen® ONE from ThermoWorks) or I cook sous vide.
+But if you have neither at your disposable right now, then 3-4 minutes per side depending on the thickness of your steak.
 If it's around 2 inches thick you definitely want to go longer.

 The key thing with cooking bison is that because it's leaner you don't want to overcook it or it will be dry.
-Medium rare is ideal, medium if you must have it cooked more.
+Medium rare is ideal.
+Medium doneness if you must have it cooked more.
 If you want it more than medium, I would suggest sticking with beef.

 🧈 Butter Basted